Help Your Loved One De-Stress

 Stress and psoriasis can go hand-in-hand.
 For some people, stress can trigger a psoriasis flare-up, and the outbreaks themselves can be stressful.
 "Psoriasis is unpredictable,” says Madelyn Petrow-Cohen, who has moderate psoriasis and is a licensed clinical social worker and therapist in New York and New Jersey.
 “You can do something one time and have it work to clear your skin.
 But maybe then it doesn’t work the next time, which stresses people out; psoriasis affects how you feel and look, which can be frustrating.”

 Doctors encourage people with psoriasis to avoid stress, especially because it can impact other potential health risks, including heart disease, stroke and diabetes.
 Nehal N. Mehta, MD, director of inflammatory risk at University of Pennsylvania in Philadelphia, specializes in psoriasis care and recommends that his patients do yoga or meditate, or take 20 minutes of quiet time to help manage stress.
-Here are a few other suggestions on how to help a loved one with psoriasis minimize stress:

 “People don’t necessarily get the best treatment for psoriasis, which can bring on stress,” says Julie Nelligan, a clinical psychologist in private practice who specializes in health psychology in Portland, OR.
 “Look for a dermatologist who is knowledgeable about psoriasis, connects with you and is helpful.”
 Help your loved one further by finding others who can provide referrals and offer to go with them to their doctors' appointments.
 Assure them that you will help continue the doctor search until, together, you find the right provider—and treatment.